vinceimbat/vinceimbat/content/thoughts/there is no destiny.md

 For me, the thought that there is no universal, absolute, natural purpose arising from the universe with which I "ought" to comply with is liberating.

-That means [[We create our individual purpose]].
+That means [[thoughts/we create our individual purpose]].
 I don't have to follow a set of rules written on unearthed decaying papyrus.

 I make my own rules.